Icinga/icingaweb2-module-director/doc/82-Changelog.md

   means that you no longer need to provide dedicated Templates for Satellite nodes
 * The proposed Agent Deployment script has been improved for Windows and Linux
+* Infrastructure management got a dedicated dashboard
+* Kickstart Wizard helps when working with Satellites.
+This has formerly been a hidden, now it can be accessed through the Infrastructure dashboard

 ### Commands
 * Command arguments are now always appended when inheriting a template.
 This